-The built environment has played a significant role in this, with 22,00 hectares of UK green space, an area twice the size of Liverpool, converted into artificial surfaces, most of which was housing, between 2006 and 2012.
+The built environment has played a significant role in this, with 22,000 hectares of UK green space, an area twice the size of Liverpool, converted into artificial surfaces, most of which was housing, between 2006 and 2012.

 Insights into Nature and Biodiversity – We uncovered the drivers and barriers behind our Gold Leaf members’ enhancing and protecting nature and biodiversity.
 As well as providing key insights on the state of nature in the UK, positive industry trends, the business case for nature, and a timeline of government policy and work.

 Biodiversity net gain actor and resource map – We have developed a new tool which helps professionals better understand the landscape of initiatives and policy being worked on specifically around biodiversity net gain.